Entyloma ageratinae: Development as a biological control agent

 A host-range study was conducted in 1974 which concluded that E. ageratinae was specific to A. riparia and did not pose a significant threat to native flora.
-A permit was granted by Hawaii’s Board of Agriculture for field inoculations of the fungus in 1975.
+A permit was granted by Hawaii's Board of Agriculture for field inoculations of the fungus in 1975.
 A 1975 field test conducted on the Tantalus Ridge on Oahu proved the species' success as a biological agent.
 Initial assessments showed that the ridge was 80% covered by A. riparia.
 Within nine months, its population had dropped to less than 1%.
-Final assessments in 1975 concluded that the species is under control at the site, and most of the ground space formerly occupied by the plant is now covered by indigenous plant species.
+Final assessments in 1975 concluded that the species was under control at the site, and most of the ground space formerly occupied by the plant had been covered by indigenous plant species.